David Ayrapetyan: Early life

 David was born on 26 October 1983 in Baku, Azerbaijan SSR to an Armenian family.
 David received his name from his uncle, his fathers brother.
 His uncle was a wrestler and took David to his practices.
-After the beginning of the First Nagorno-Karabakh War, the family was forced to move to Armenia and then later to Russia.
+After the beginning of the First Nagorno-Karabakh War and the subsequent Baku pogrom, the family was forced to move to Armenia and then later to Russia.
 They lived in Pyatigorsk for 13 years.
 The family rented a room in a four-storey apartment in which David's parents, brother and grandmother lived in.

 In the fourth grade, David already knew some basics of combat from his uncle and once got into a fight with two classmates.
 He fought for what was right, but didn't win.
 When David came home, he scattered all of his school things around the house because he was angry.
 When his mother came home from work, he told her what's wrong, and she started crying and tried to clam him.
 His mother told him to go take revenge and he did.
 This is how everything started.
 Ayrapetyan started boxing when he was 13 years old under Valery Entaltseva.
 He graduated from North Caucasus State Technical University, Faculty of Law, Stavropol, Russia.